eudoxia0/eudoxia0.github.io/article/_posts/2023-02-20-and-yet-it-understands.md

 [^tokamak]:
     Tokamaks don't work so in a few years this will be either ironic or fitting.

-[^trivial]:
-    The reply would be that this is a waste of time because LLMs are bad and toxic etc. and therefore not even worth reproducing.

 [rodney]: https://www.edge.org/response-detail/25336
 [simon]: https://conversableeconomist.blogspot.com/2020/04/1957-when-machines-that-think-learn-and.html